 - Ability to confidently present relevant/approved animal information to large groups (up to 100 people) and one-on-one

-- Ability (with training) to maintain the safety of education animals and guests, even if that means potentially disappointing someone
+- Ability (with training) to maintain the safety of education animals and guests

-- Dependability is critical.
+- Dependable.
 As the department is self-funded through public programs, we depend on our volunteers to be present and ready.
 When you are scheduled for a presentation, we are counting on you to be there.

-Animal Handling Docents must complete a review of their animal handling, presentation, and knowledge skills with the Conservation Education Curator annually.
-They must remain in active status and must regularly volunteer and practice animal handling to maintain skills; a lapse of three months or more requires them to pass an animal handling review with the Conservation Education Curator in order to resume volunteering.
+- Regularly volunteer and practice animal handling to maintain skills (A lapse of three months or more requires them to pass an animal handling review with the Conservation Education Curator in order to resume volunteering.).
 Docent and Education Program Assistants skills are monitored and assessed by the Conservation Education Curator, Day Captains, and Mentor Docents throughout the year.

 Online: HVZ General Orientation, Empathy & Interpretation, Animal Welfare